yogesh-devops-work/shell-scripting/README.md

 # shell-scripting

-In this repo we will keep the shell scripting files.
+In this repo we will keep the shell scripting files..